AMSP-04/NETN-LOG/NETN-LOG.md

 8. When the disembarkation/dismounting is complete, the Transported Entity Federate sends an `ETR_TaskStatus` interaction to indicate successful completion.

-9. Finally, the Transport Entity Federate sends an `ETR_TaskStatus` to indicate transport task success or failure.
+9. Finally, the Transport Entity Federate sends an `ETR_TaskStatus` to indicate whether the transport task has succeeded or failed.

 The transport task is rejected if the transport entity is unable to transport all specified simulated entities.
 An AggregatedEntity representation of a transported entity may require a NETN-MRM Disaggregate or Divide action to fit on the transport.

-A scenario can start with some entities already embarked on transports.
+A scenario can start with some entities already embarked on transport.
 Use the NETN-ENTITY `BaseEntity` attribute `HostEntity` to identify a potential transporting entity.

 ## Object Classes